-Masterparts stocks a minimum of 45,000 parts and spares at any given time.
-Masterparts stocks a wide range of Austin parts for the following models: Seven, Commercial, Apache, Mini, Cambridge and Westminster.
+Masterparts stocks a range of Austin parts and spares for the following models: Seven, Commercial, Apache, Mini, Cambridge and Westminster.

 The Austin Motor Company was founded by Herbert Austin in 1905, in England.
 The company manufactured cars under the Austin Motor Company name until 1987.
 Notable models include the Austin 7, Austin Mini Metro, Austin Allegro and Austin Maestro.